jiec827/njustThesis/README.md

     Updating the new logos;

-    Make it more compatible with MacTex.
+    Make it more compatible with MacTex on OSX;

+    Make it easier for Windows OS user with texlive-2104.

 ================================================================================
 Download: